 In the past, dealing with a tax haven was almost synonymous with tax evasion and money laundering.
 People used such jurisdictions for tax avoidance by hiding money from tax authorities back home.

-That’s why, now, most tax-friendly countries consider the title of a tax haven as derogatory and do their best to stay away from it (through proper compliance with international financial organizations).
+That’s why, now, most tax-friendly countries consider the title of a tax haven as derogatory and do their best to stay away from it (through proper compliance with international financial organisations).

 To answer whether Malta is a tax haven, we’ll refer to the OECD’s list of uncooperative tax havens and the EU’s list of non-cooperative jurisdictions for tax purposes.